Gray’s Inn Tax Chambers

 Maintains a broad litigation and advisory practice covering the whole spectrum of tax-related issues.
 He specialises in big-ticket corporate transactions and offshore matters.

-An eminent QC who is experienced in representing both the taxpayer and the Revenue.
+An eminent KC who is experienced in representing both the taxpayer and the Revenue.
 She has represented clients at all levels of domestic courts and tribunals, including the Supreme Court, and has also taken cases to the ECJ.
-She has a broad practice including both direct and indirect tax expertise.

-Recent silk with a corporate and employment tax litigation practice, who is active predominantly on the taxpayer side.
+New silk with a corporate and employment tax litigation practice, who is active predominantly on the taxpayer side.
 He also has a solid advisory practice that caters to a number of leading corporate clients.
-He is admired for his knowledge of capital gains and income tax.

 A highly respected junior experienced in a broad range of tax issues, who has a focus on corporate and commercial matters, including shareholder taxation and employment tax issues.
 He is regularly instructed in high-value litigation both for the taxpayer and for HMRC.